JonathanWoollett-Light/cargo-maintained/README.md

 More specifically, checks that all crates in the dependency tree use the latest major version (excluding pre-release versions) of all their dependencies.

-Running it on this crate with a depth of 1 results in:
+Running it on this crate results in:

 ```text
 Some of the 390 dependencies are not up to date.